amdadulgfx/gain-solution-ltd-orderly-backend/README.md

    npm install
    ```
 3. Create Database:
-    Open SQL shell or run
+    Open the SQL shell or run the commands below in the terminal.
     ```bash
      psql -U postgres
     ```
+    Now create the database.
     ```sql
     CREATE DATABASE <database-name>;
     ```